 The DSL availability checker alone yields six-figure visitor numbers each month.
-In the future, when a customer enters a shop after completing an online search or contacts the service by phone, the employee they speak to will already have the relevant information they need about that customer to hand.
+In the future, when a customer enters a store after completing an online search, or contacts the service by phone, the employee they speak to will already have the relevant information they need about that customer to hand.

 Trust is the foundation for a successful customer experience

-The example of the DSL availability checker is just a mere pixel in a high-resolution image — it shows a completely new kind of customer experience and how companies can interact with their customers and Burkhardt believes buying behaviour will change even more over the coming years.
+The example of the DSL availability checker is just a mere pixel in a high-resolution image — it shows a completely new kind of customer experience and how companies can interact with their customers, and Burkhardt believes buying behavior will change even more over the coming years.

 "In-store, there is a person I can look in the eye and share a little joke with, which already helps me to feel confident and positive – and that’s the kind of customer experience we are seeking to recreate in e-commerce."